qualabs/obs-amd-ama-plugin/README.md

 ## Installation

-The plugin can be installed using dpkg command once you have the plugin package.
-To obtain the package, download the package zip from the repo and unzip it or build the package following the instructions of section Build Plugin.
-To install the package run the following command:
+The plugin can be installed using dpkg command once you have the plugin package, to install the package run the following command:

 `dpkg -i obs-amd-ama-plugin.deb`